1. Do Thoroughbreds in the United States, Canada, and Puerto Rico have to be microchipped?

-There will be no costs to request a microchip for a foal born in 2016 or later, however a fee may be incurred for replacement microchips.
+There will be no costs to request a microchip for an unregistered foal born in 2016 or later; however, a fee may be incurred for replacement microchips.

-For foals born in 2015 and earlier, microchips are available through The Jockey Club for $10.00 per microchip, which includes shipping and handling.
+For foals born in 2015 and earlier and registered foals of 2016 that were not microchipped prior to the completion of registration, microchips are available through The Jockey Club for $10.00 per microchip, which includes shipping and handling.
 Kentucky and New York residents will also be charged applicable sales tax.

 No. Microchip numbers can be reported to The Jockey Club only through Interactive Registration™ (IR).
 If you do not have access to IR, please call the Registry for assistance at (800) 444-8521.